 Pen boxes were an essential part of a calligrapher’s equipment.
 In addition to containing an ink pot, a pen box would have held several carefully made reed plumes, a pair of scissors, a knife for shaping the plumes, and an assortment of other necessary items.
 Along the sides of the box an Arabic inscription in animated script is set against a scrolling background of animal heads.

-My favourite: This inkwell is one of the finest examples of hardstone carving in the medieval world.
+Our favourite: This inkwell is one of the finest examples of hardstone carving in the medieval world.